What is divorce coaching?

 How long are the sessions?

-The free mini session generally is 30-45 minutes.
-The coaching sessions are one hour.
+The free mini session is 30 minutes.
+The initial coaching session is 75 minutes.
+Subsequent coaching sessions are 50 minutes.

-Do I have to commit to a 6 week intensive package?
+Do I have to commit to a 1:1 package?

-I have very deliberately decided to offer a 6 week program.
-While one session would give you an introduction to coaching, it would be impossible to cover all the issues arising from a break-up and make significant progress.
+I have very deliberately decided to offer a 3 month program.
+While one session would give you an introduction to coaching, it would be impossible to cover all the issues arising from a separation and make significant progress.
 If you think of a hiring Personal Trainer.
 You wouldn’t expect to go for one session and transform your whole body.
 I support clients with the transition from being in a relationship to embracing their new life as a single mum.
 Transitions and transformations take time.

 If you are unsure if coaching is for you, I offer a 30 minute complementary mini session to get to know me, the process and understand if it’s right for you.